 Market turns net short on sterling for first time since December

-LONDON, April 27 (Reuters) - The pound rose against both the dollar and the euro on Monday, but futures data showed the market turned net bearish on the pound for the first time since December last year.
+LONDON, April 27 (Reuters) - The pound rose against both the dollar and the euro on Monday, but futures data showed the market turned net bearish on the British currency for the first time since December last year.

-The pound was boosted by improving global risk appetite and hopes that lockdown measures may start to be eased as the number of coronavirus cases in the UK appears to slow.
+Sterling was boosted by improving global risk appetite and hopes that lockdown measures may start to be eased as the number of coronavirus cases in Britain appears to slow.

 Britain is now seeing a downward trend in the number of people who are in hospital with the new coronavirus, the national medical director of England's health service said on Sunday.

-Prime Minister Boris Johnson returned to work on Monday, a month after he tested positive for COVID-19.
-He must now find a way to ease the lockdown without triggering a deadly second wave of the virus.
+Prime Minister Boris Johnson returned to work on Monday, a month after he tested positive for COVID-19, the lung disease caused by the virus.
+He must now find a way to ease the lockdown without triggering a deadly second wave.

 "Attention will be on him, and in particular the government more broadly, to announce some sort of pathway out of lockdown, as it becomes increasingly apparent how much economic damage is being done to the UK economy," said Michael Hewson, chief market analyst at CMC Markets UK.

-As he returned to Downing Street, Johnson gave no details of when or how the lockdown measures might ease, but said that more would be announced in the coming days.
+Outside Downing Street on Monday morning, Johnson gave no details of when or how the lockdown measures might ease, but said that more would be announced in the coming days.

+Striking a cautious tone, he said that a second spike of the virus "would mean not only a new wave of death and disease but also an economic disaster".

 The market turned bearish on the pound for the first time since December 2019, with negative bets on sterling outnumbering positive bets, according to weekly futures data for the week to April 21 0#1CFTCCME.